marcosdg/NeuralNet/README.md

 NeuralNet
 =========

-Red Neuronal implementada en Java empleando como algoritmo de aprendizaje "Backpropagation con momentum".
+Neural Network implemented in Java using "Backpropagation with momentum" as learning algorithm.